The promotion of gender equality is key to the work of ASPIRE Penang.

-One specific initiative, launched in 2020, involves sponsoring a series of 16-hour, multi-session workshops for women, community and religious leaders to understand and address the issue of child marriage among refugees in Penang.
+One initiative, launched in 2020, has involved a series of talks and trainings aimed at women, youth, community and religious leaders to understand and address the issue of child marriage among refugees in Penang.
 For more information on this issue, click here.

 We do not underestimate the long-term challenge of this work.
 Women's empowerment cannot be 'bought off the shelf', on demand.
 It is very much part of our overall long-term community building which sets step by step targets and initiatives to ensure the increasing involvement and agency of refugees generally, and refugee women specifically.

 Again, we are thankful to our supporters, including L'Oreal Fund for Women, the Freedom Fund, and the Global Initiatives Resilience Fund.

 Women participating in a training organised by one of our partners, JREC